Authentication

 Context | { content_from_your_idp } |

-Take flow
+Token flow

-Redirect the user to
+- Redirect the user to `https://[typegate].metatype.cloud/[typegraph]/auth/[authentication] with the following search parameters:

-When the user has completed the flow, the typegate will redirect the user to
+- When the user has completed the flow, the typegate will redirect the user to

 https://your-website.com/login

-const take = await fetch(
+const claims = await fetch(

 {